pianomanx/container/README.md

 1. We don't accept pull_request for other projects.
 1. We don't accept any changes what breaks dockserver.
-1. We dodn't give any help for other projects to run this dockers.
+1. We don't give any help for other projects to run this dockers.
 ---

 # NOTE